 Faculty who specialize in normative ethics include Cristina Bicchieri, Samuel Freeman, and Errol Lord.
 Bicchieri examines social norms from a game-theoretical perspective.
 Freeman works on contractualist approaches to ethics.
 Lord works on the justification of partiality and the interaction of prudence and morality.
 Freeman works on contractualist approaches to ethics.
 From a more historical perspective, Susan Sauvé Meyer works on ancient Greek moral theory.

-Our associated faculty also cover many areas of moral, political, and legal philosophy.
-Colleagues from the Law School contribute to our offerings in legal philosophy, and participate in different ways to the PhD/JD Program.
-Among their many interests within legal philosophy, Anita Allen writes on privacy law, and gender and the law; William Ewald writes on legal history and international law; Claire Finkelstein works on various aspects of criminal law and Hobbes; and Stephen Perry works on the relationship between legal and moral responsibility and the nature of authority.
-Thomas Donaldson, Nien-hê Hsieh, Waheed Hussien, and Alan Strudler (all from the Wharton School) add to our teaching in moral and political philosophy and applied ethics.
-Amy Gutmann (Political Science) has written on topics such as democratic theory, multiculturalism and the philosophy of education; and Arthur Caplan (The Center for Bioethics) and Jonathan Moreno (HSS) work on diverse topics in biomedical ethics.
+Samuel Freeman also specializes in the philosophy of law with an emphasis on constitutional theory.
+In addition, colleagues from the Law School contribute to our offerings in legal philosophy, and participate in different ways to the PhD/JD Program.
+Among their many interests within legal philosophy, Anita Allen writes on privacy law, and gender and the law; William Ewald writes on legal history and international law; Claire Finkelstein works on various aspects of criminal law and Hobbes; Stephen Perry works on the relationship between legal and moral responsibility and the nature of authority; and Mitchell Berman works on constitutional theory, the philosophy of criminal law, and general jurisprudence (along with the philosophy of sport).